-Flows through the constricted true left channel are putting erosional pressure on the Tahawai St Revetment, especially during high flow events.
-In places the base of the revetment is showing early signs of slumping and re-settling due to undercutting (Figure: 10)
+Flows through the constricted true left channel are putting pressure on the Tahawai St Revetment, especially during high flow events.
+In places the base of the revetment is showing early signs of slumping and re-settling due to undercutting (Figure: 4).
+Widening of the true right channel last summer has helped to reduce pressure on the revetment however further work is needed to ensure the stability of the rock wall.